alwi2404/ETL-Pipeline-for-Region-Segmentation-and-Product-Performance-Analysis/README.md

-# Customer Segmentation ETL Project
+# ETL Pipeline for Region Segmentation and Product Performance Analysis (SSIS + SQL Server)

 This repository contains an ETL pipeline project built using **SQL Server Integration Services (SSIS)** and **SQL Server**.
-The pipeline performs customer and product segmentation by processing sales data from an Excel source and loading it into structured tables.
+The pipeline performs Region segmentation and product performance analysis by processing sales data from an Excel source and loading it into structured tables.

 ## Project Overview